Do I need a Library Card Number to access the CW MARS Digital Catalog?

 How do I access the CW MARS Digital Catalog from OverDrive's Libby app?

-- On the next page, enter your CW MARS library card number, (without spaces or dashes).
+On the next page, enter your CW MARS library card number, (without spaces or dashes) and click Next.
+Enter your CW MARS My Account password.
 Click Sign In, then Next.
 You can now search the CW MARS Digital Catalog.

 What are the lending policies for OverDrive titles?